alejandro-pedrazaaa/Movie-App/README.md

 ## Description

 Application that was inspired by the ["50projects50days"](https://github.com/bradtraversy/40projects40days) challenge by [Brad Traversy](https://github.com/bradtraversy).
 With the use of APIs, this app fetches information on the latest movies, popular movies, and highest rated movies for the main screen.
-When the user double clicks on any movie poster, the information of that specific movie is displayed.
-At the bottom of that information page, the user can find either similar movies or a collection of movies, if the movie that was clicked is part of a collection.
-Also, the search box returns movies that match whatever the user is typing, in real time.
+When the user clicks on any movie poster, a new page loads with information about the movie.
+Also, in that page the user can find either a collection of the movies related to the movie, or similar movies.
+The application is resposive to the width of the screen.

 ## Getting Started